kiboschool/course-programming-2/src/lessons/inheritance-and-error-handling/handling-exceptions.md

 wrong thing.
 Just like the cartoon, if the program keeps going, it can create more problems!

-In a sense, adding too many try/except risks turning Category 2 runtime errors (which are annoying, but at least stop the program and show the line where the failure is) into Category 3 logic errors (which do not stop the program, and are harder to track down).
+Adding try/except in too many places isn't a good way to improve a program.
+It risks turning Category 2 runtime errors (which are annoying, but at least stop the program and show the line where the failure is) into Category 3 logic errors (which do not stop the program, and are harder to track down).